Wound & Hyperbaric Center of Excellence

 Much of the success of your wound treatment depends on your level of commitment and participation.
 As an active member of your wound care team, you will need to follow directions carefully, watch your progress closely and keep your appointments.

-The Magnolia Wound and Hyperbaric Center of Excellence is located in Outpatient Rehab on the first floor of the main facility.
+The Magnolia Wound and Hyperbaric Center of Excellence is located inside entrance F on the first floor of the main facility.

 To schedule an appointment, please call: 662.293.1320